gh-unit/gh-unit/README.markdown

 For iPhone you have to embed the source in your project.
 See below.

+## Group

+For questions and discussions see the [GHUnit Google Group](http://groups.google.com/group/ghunit)

 ## Why?

 The goals of GHUnit are: